 We have sent you an email so you can reset your password.

 Tags related to this article

 Last summer we reported on HSE’s reportable accident statistics for 2017/18 and looked at the data for accidents within the agriculture sector which shows a high level of accidents, including fatal accidents, particularly amongst self-employed workers.

 HSE have now announced that they have commenced a programme of proactive inspections of farms targeting the effective management health and safety risks amongst workers.
 This country wide initiative is part of HSE’s Agriculture Sector Intervention Strategy.
-First published in 2017, this recognises that the agricultural sector has a poor recording of managing health and safety risks and sets out HSE’s plan to drive improvements over the next 3-5 years.
+First published in 2017, the HSE’s Agriculture Sector Intervention Strategy recognises that the agricultural sector has a poor record of managing health and safety risks and sets out HSE’s plan to drive improvements over the next 3-5 years.
 This plan highlights the important role of proactive inspections as one of a number of measures to be used to drive awareness and improve compliance within the agriculture industry.
 Other measures include promotional campaigns, educational events and partnership work with other stakeholders such as training bodies and farming industry safety partnership organisations.